medavidallsop/pb4wp/README.md

 Consider the following recommendations for your plugin:

-- Use a PHP Scoper like wpify/scoper if using non-dev composer dependencies.
+- Use a PHP Scoper like [WPify Scoper](https://github.com/wpify/scoper) if using non-dev composer dependencies.
-- Use GitHub actions to perform checks on code using phpcs:check and prettier:check
+- Use [GitHub actions](https://github.com/features/actions) to perform checks on code using phpcs:check and prettier:check
-- Use Lefthook to check code before it is committed
+- Use [Lefthook](https://lefthook.dev) to check code before it is committed

 # Contribute

 If you wish to contribute to this project, feel free to submit a PR.
+Thank you!